 Among my favourites this year were a four door Morris Eight saloon, recently put back on the road after 50 years of ‘resting’, and a post-War sidevalve powered Ford Prefect which looked ‘just right’ in every respect; both cars credits to their respective owners.

-However I enjoyed seeing all the cars on show, many of which had fascinating stories behind them, ranging from being rescued from barns, garages and breaker’s yards to competition histories, to returning to the ownership of people who had bought the vehicles when new/nearly new – etc, etc. I just love these aspects.
+However I enjoyed seeing all the cars on show, many of which had fascinating stories behind them, ranging from being rescued from barns, garages and breaker’s yards to competition histories, to returning to the ownership of people who had bought the vehicles when new/nearly new – etc, etc. I just love these aspects, and hopefully managed to share my enthusiasm among the crowds of Show attendees by talking about the cars during my daily ring parade commentaries.

 Vans, pick-ups, open and closed trucks of every description and indeed heavy haulage; the hundreds of vehicles on display were reminders to attendees of days gone by and how things were moved by road in the ‘old days’.